JustinGoheen/material-sphinx/README.md

 ### Install

-First, clone the repo to your machine, into the desired directory and then run the following after activating your conda or venv environment.
+First, clone the repo to your machine into the desired directory and then run the following after activating your conda or venv environment.

 ```bash
 pip install {{path-from-root}}/easy-sphinx